- New Employee

 Corporate Culture: Communication Style

-Within corporate cultures, there are four main communication styles:
+Within corporate cultures, four primary communication styles can be identified:

 -